vplasencialozano/RyanairTest/README.md

 ### And coding style tests

-I have used to differents dates to run two scenarios
+I have used to different dates to run two scenarios

 Feature: Test Ryanair Page